wp-plugins/login-logout/readme.txt

 == Description ==

 "Login Logout" plugin add widget with login or logout link.
-Also can be shown register and admin link.
+Also can be shown register or site-admin link.
+It is the replacement of the default Meta widget.

 = If user is not logged in there are such links: =
 * login (after login action user will return to previous page);